vuralevren/altogic-auth-react-native/README.md

 - How to create sample screens to display forms like login and signup.
 - How to create a home screen and authorize only logged in users.
 - How to create different routes using the react-navigation.
 - How to create an authentication flow by conditionally rendering between these pages whether a user is logged-in or not.
+- How to authenticate users using magic link
+- How to update user profile info and upload a profile picture
+- How to manage active sessions of a user
 - And we will integrate Altogic authentication with the email/password method.

 If you are new to React Native applications, this tutorial is definitely for you to understand the basics and even advanced concepts.